-acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr , ip_prefix , key_id , or acl_name elements, see Section 6.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port.
+acl_name The name of an address_match_list as defined by the acl statement. address_match_list A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements, see Section 6.1. masters_list A named list of one or more ip_addr with optional key_id and/or ip_port.
 A masters_list may include other masters_lists. domain_name A quoted string which will be used as a DNS name, for example "my.test.domain". namelist A list of one or more domain_name elements. dotted_decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123 , 45.67 or 89.123.45.67 . ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation.

-ip6_addr An IPv6 address, such as 2001:db8::1234.
+An IPv6 address, such as 2001:db8::1234.
 IPv6 scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, in order to be robust against system configuration changes.
 However, since there is no standard mapping for such names and identifier values, currently only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
 For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
-Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated. ip_addr An ip4_addr or ip6_addr. ip_port An IP port number.
+Note that on most systems link-local addresses always have the ambiguity, and need to be disambiguated.
+An $ip4_addr$ or $ip6_addr$.
+An IP port number.
 The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
-In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
+In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port.
+An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
 Trailing zeros in a ip_addr may omitted.
 For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
 When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
-In that case the prefix will match packets from any scope. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might further be limited by the context in which it is used. path_name A quoted string which will be used as a pathname, such as zones/master/my.test.domain.
+In that case the prefix will match packets from any scope.

+A domain_name representing the name of a shared key, to be used for transaction security.

+A list of one or more key_ids, separated by semicolons and ending with a semicolon.

+A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
+Its acceptable value might be further limited by the context in which it is used.